radical-cybertools/radical.repex.at/docs/source/pages/introduction.rst

 user via ``simulation input file`` and ``resource configuration file``.

-For example, for **6** replicas we can use **3** CPU cores and run each replica on a single CPU core:
+For example, for **6** replicas we can use **3** CPU cores and run each replica on a single CPU core (synchronous REMD):

 .. image:: ../figures/exec-mode-2.png
     :alt: pattern-a